vinicius3w/vinicius3w.github.io/_posts/2018-06-26-o-que-eh-arquitetura-serverless.md

 ![Source: https://www.gocd.org/2017/06/26/serverless-architecture-continuous-delivery/]({{ BASE_PATH }}/images/2018-06-26-o-que-eh-arquitetura-serverless/1_x_v5NRC3TTMt1MaYl1gMUg.png)
 Source: https://www.gocd.org/2017/06/26/serverless-architecture-continuous-delivery/

-For years your applications have run on servers which you had to patch, update, and continuously look after late nights and early mornings due to all the unimaginable errors that broke your production.
-As long as you managed them, the whole responsibility of their proper functioning was on you.
-Serverless tends to be unlike the aforementioned, you no longer need to worry about the underlying servers.
-Reason being, they are not managed by you anymore and with management out of the picture the responsibility falls on the Cloud vendors.
-But regardless the cool features of Serverless in some cases, the traditional architecture outshines it.

 Durante anos, as aplicações eram executadas em servidores que sempre necessitavam de correções, atualizações além de uma dedicação contínua (madrugadas à fio) para mantê-los em operação.
 Desta forma, **TODA** responsabilidade do funcionamento deles estava em **você**.
 Serverless tende a ser diferente dessa situação, onde você não precisa mais se preocupar com os servidores subjacentes.
 Eles já não são mais gerenciados por você e com o gerenciamento fora do quadro, a responsabilidade recai sobre os fornecedores de nuvem.
 Mas, independentemente dos recursos interessantes do Serverless, em alguns casos, a arquitetura tradicional o supera.